 - 1 avocado thinly sliced

-Add all of the mayo ingredients to a food processor or high-speed blender and process until smooth and creamy.
-Set aside.
+Add all of the mayonnaise ingredients to a food processor or high-speed blender and process until smooth and creamy.

-Add the sunflower seeds to the bowl of a food processor fitted with an s-blade.
-Process until they’re ground into small pieces.
+Place the sunflower seeds in your food processor, and process until they’re ground into small pieces.
 Add the celery, scallions, dulse, and dill pulse a few times to mix everything together.

 Place the sunflower seed mixture and mayo in a large bowl and mix to combine.